What should I do if my dog has a bee sting or insect bite?

 While most insect bites and bee stings cause only localized reactions, some dogs may be allergic.
 Watch out for symptoms such as difficulty breathing, facial swelling, vomiting, diarrhea, or collapse.
 If you notice any of these signs, seek immediate veterinary care, as it could indicate a severe allergic reaction that requires prompt attention.

-See also How can I test my dog's health at home?
+See also How can I reduce my dog's shedding?

 6. Prevent Further Incidents